Happy-Ferret/rust-simple-pulse/README.md

 ./rust_simple_pulse file.wav
 ```
 ## further plans
-Well, I don't have any yet, since this was only used for testing the ffi feature
+Well, I don't have any yet - since this was only used for testing the ffi feature
 of rust.
 Maybe I will move the pulse C interface bits to another lib later.

-## LICENSE
+## License
 Licensed under BSD (2-Clause), see LICENSE.txt